starwolf0320/web3-interview-preparation/README.md

 > Although I spent a lot of time curating the answers I can not guarantee for their correctness.
 > If you find an error, please propose an improved solution in the discussion section.

+## Who is this for

+- **Job Seeker**: Did you just land a Web3 interview?
+This repo will help you prepare
+- **Recruiter**: Are you a recruiter?
+Get inspired by our interview questions
+- **Life long learner**: You just want to test your blockchain knowledge?
+Use this repo as a quiz

 ## Why should you prepare